 Product training is an important part of an organization’s success.
-Without value-adding product training, a marketing team cannot reach the right market, and a sales teams will fail to answer the critical questions customers are looking for.
+Without value-adding product training, a marketing team cannot reach the right market, and a sales team will fail to answer the critical questions customers are looking for.
 Poor product training can cause a great deal of loss to a company, so it is necessary to take a look over the program already in place to ensure that employees are receiving effective product training.

 Here are the four pillars of an effective product training program:

 1. Product Knowledge: Understand what you are selling

 Having your team completely understand the products being sold is critical for creating strong customer relationships, building a positive brand reputation and outperforming your competition.

 Equipping your team with excellent product knowledge will help your company: